Brian Mulroney

 The unpopularity of the GST and the controversy surrounding its passage in the Senate, combined with the early 1990s recession, the prevalence of Canada's chronic budget deficit, the collapse of the Charlottetown Accord, and the rise of the Bloc and the Reform Party (the latter a result of growing Western alienation), caused a stark decline in Mulroney's popularity.
-He resigned in June 1993 and was replaced by his cabinet minister Kim Campbell.
+He resigned in June 1993 and was succeeded by his cabinet minister Kim Campbell.
 In the election later that year, the Progressive Conservatives were reduced from a parliamentary caucus of 156 to two, with its support being eroded by the Bloc and Reform parties.
 In his retirement, Mulroney served as an international business consultant and sat on the board of directors of multiple corporations.
-Although he places above average in rankings of Canadian prime ministers, his legacy remains controversial.
-He was criticized for his role in the resurgence of Quebec nationalism and accused of corruption in the Airbus affair, a scandal which came to light only several years after he left office.
+He places above average in rankings of Canadian prime ministers, but his legacy remains contentious.
+He was criticized for his role in the resurgence of Quebec nationalism and accused of corruption in the Airbus affair, a scandal which came to light several years after he left office.